Time2Rice/Learning-React/README.md

-This is where I post my homeword for React when I'm learing in APtech
+This is where I post my homeword for React when I'm learning in APtech